 If there is need of pastoral care, prayer, or visitation you may contact the Pastoral Care line at 602-840-8210.
 Someone will call you back shortly if you leave a message, and a visit will be arranged when appropriate.

 Christ Church of the Ascension offers a beautiful location for worship and remembrance.
 For Funerals and Memorial Services, please contact the office to make arrangements to meet with Clergy and Staff to make arrangements.

 The Memorial Garden at Christ Church is a beautiful place for members who are looking for a place of remembrance for their loved ones.
 The Garden is maintained by a guild that oversees both its upkeep and endowment fund.
-You may make contributions through the office or contact the Staff for information regarding internment.
+You may make contributions through the office or contact the office for information regarding internment.